MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/browser-device-permissions.md

 ## Step-by-step guide

-Follow the [step-by-step guide](../../sbs-tab-device-permissions.yml) to grant tab device permission in Microsoft Teams.
+Follow the [step-by-step guide](../../sbs-tab-device-permissions.yml) to grant tab device permission at Teams.

 ## See also